Showing posts with label Voting. Show all posts

 First, our vote must be a principled vote and not given because of what a candidate has promised.
 Government in the United States is based on constitutions.
 There are the individual state constitutions and there is the federal constitution.
 Rather than voting for the person who promises to do the most stuff (which I would consider voting for a reward), we should cast our vote for the person who promises to remain true to the Constitution.

 Second, we judge a person's worthiness for political office by two factors.
-The first factor is whether or not they follow the constitutions that are the restraints placed on the government.
+The first factor is whether or not they follow the constitutions that are to be the restraints placed on the government.
 Romans 13:1 says, "Everyone must submit to governing authorities.
 For all authority comes from God, and those in positions of authority have been placed there by God."
 I believe that in a Constitutional Republic, the governing authorities are the constitutions.
-That is why a person's worthiness to represent you should be based on their willingness to uphold and defend the constitution.
+This is why a person's worthiness to represent you should be based on their willingness to uphold and defend the constitution.
 The second factor is their integrity.
 A person's character is an important factor to consider when determining whether or not they should represent you.

 Third, it is crucial to remember that everyone is created in the image of God and therefore deserves our respect.
 You may not agree with the other side, but that does not give you the right to talk evil about them.
 In the long run, it is far more influential to provide a reasonable defense for your ideas then it is to declare the other side's candidate as evil.